 In the second stage of evaluation, the top three, in some cases four, agencies in each of the seven categories complete a number of essay-style questions.
-In 2010 the finalists responded to a series of questions about their program delivery, results, financial management, and innovation.
+In 2012 the finalists responded to a series of questions about their program delivery, results, financial management, and innovation.
 All Donner Award applicants are required to report how their organization approaches innovation and outcome monitoring on their Stage One application form.

 The Stage Two evaluation questions are designed to elicit a more comprehensive picture of each applicant's "best practices."
 This involves a discussion of how each finalist ensures effective delivery of programs, the actual results or outcomes achieved (both short-term and long-term), strategies for controlling costs while growing revenues, and expanding on their Stage One response to innovation in their program and its impact on the organization.
-Finalists were also asked to discuss a "non-profit challenge" and provide two independent letters in support of their application to the 2010 Donner Awards.
+Finalists were also asked to discuss a "non-profit challenge" and provide two independent letters in support of their application to the 2012 Donner Awards.

-In 2010, the distinguished panel of judges that evaluated the Stage Two finalist agencies' submissions included: Roch Bernier (Director General, Centre d'expertise en santé de Sherbrooke), Brendan Calder (Professor of Strategic Management, Rotman School of Management, University of Toronto), Stephen Easton (Professor of Economics, Simon Fraser University), Robert English (Director of Regional Operations, Canadian Red Cross), Allan Gotlieb (Chairman, Donner Canadian Foundation), Doug Jamieson (Chairman and CEO, Charity Village Ltd.), John Rietveld (President and Executive Director, Fondation Scouts Canada Foundation), and Brad Zumwalt (Founding Chairman, Social Venture Partners-Calgary).
-The awards were presented at a special celebratory event hosted by the Honourable David C. Onley, Lieutenant Governor of Ontario at Queen's Park in Toronto on November 4, 2010.
+In 2012, the distinguished panel of judges that evaluated the Stage Two finalist agencies' submissions included: Roch Bernier (Director General, Centre d'expertise en santé de Sherbrooke), Brendan Calder (Professor of Strategic Management, Rotman School of Management, University of Toronto), Stephen Easton (Professor of Economics, Simon Fraser University), Allan Gotlieb (Chairman, Donner Canadian Foundation), Doug Jamieson (Chairman and CEO, Charity Village Ltd.), John Rietveld (Past President and Executive Director, Fondation Scouts Canada Foundation), and Brad Zumwalt (Founding Chairman, Social Venture Partners-Calgary).
+The awards were presented at a special celebratory event hosted by the Honourable David C. Onley, Lieutenant Governor of Ontario at Queen's Park in Toronto on November 7, 2012.

-The Thirteenth Annual Donner Awards
+The Fifteenth Annual Donner Awards

-A total of 544 applications were received from non-profit agencies for the first stage of the awards.
+A total of 554 applications were received from non-profit agencies for the first stage of the awards.
 Participating non-profits came from all 10 provinces.
 Table 2 summarizes the number of applications received in each category and key statistics about the organizations analyzed in this performance report.
-These agencies had a full-time staff equivalent of 25,582 and the equivalent of 21,877 full-time volunteers serving 5.6 million clients.13
+These agencies had a full-time staff equivalent of 19,367 and the equivalent of 47,713 full-time volunteers serving 3.6 million clients.13

-The following list contains the 20 finalist organizations that advanced to the second stage of the 2010 Donner Awards, with the category award recipients in italics.
+The following list contains the 21 finalist organizations that advanced to the second stage of the 2012 Donner Awards, with the category award recipients in italics.
 14 To learn more about these exemplary organizations, refer to the "Profiles in Excellence" section later in this report.
-This is followed by a directory of all
+This is followed by a directory of all finalists that have participated in the Donner Awards Program between 1998 and 2012.

-To view a copy of the most recent application form, visit our web site at www.donnerawards.org (Library webpage under the Media Centre and Library menu).
+12 To view a copy of the most recent application form, visit our web site at www.donnerawards.org (Media and Library tab).